louiiuol/Operations_Filter/README.md

 ## Running the tests

-Tests are not implemented yet!
+*Tests are not implemented yet!*

 ## Contributing

-Please read [CONTRIBUTING](https://gist.github.com/louiiuol/f1ca9436c877c85f39f20e683ed64156) for details on our code of conduct, and the process for submitting pull requests.
+Please read [contributing](https://gist.github.com/louiiuol/f1ca9436c877c85f39f20e683ed64156) file for details on our code of conduct, and the process for submitting pull requests.

 ## Authors